Mostafa-HEH/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

  - Task 0: Write a function that fills memory with a constant byte.
  - Task 1: Write a function that copies memory area.
+ - Task 5: Write a function that locates a character in a string.